Kayan River Slow Loris, Nycticebus kayan

 The Kayan River slow loris has been assessed as Vulnerable by the International Union for Conservation of Nature (IUCN, 2015), appearing on IUCN’s Red List of Threatened Species.
 The species is suspected to be in decline due to loss of habitat from deforestation, forest fires, and the illegal pet trade.

 Burning of habitat and forest conversion, especially to palm oil plantations, represent threats to the species.
 Because the Kayan slow loris is relatively adaptable to human settlements one might assume that the species could be less affected by forest loss than some other primate species.
-However, the severity of deforestation in general and recent forest fires specifically have had dramatically impact on the region and its inhabitants, including the Kayan slos loris.
+However, the severity of deforestation in general and recent forest fires specifically have had dramatic impact on the region and its inhabitants, including the Kayan slow loris.

 Kayan slow lorises are collected locally for use as pets.
 Subsequent uncontrolled release of pets in some areas is also a threat.
 Hybridization poses a real threat to this species both in the wild and among confiscated individuals in rescue centers.
 In addition, the species is at risk of exploitation in the illegal wildlife trade.
 Lack of law enforcement further threatens slow loris species across their range.